Opinion: NZ's 'triple planetary crisis' this year

 Under the Climate Change Response Act 2002, the government is required to set emissions budgets for every three to four-year period between 2022 and 2050 and to publish emissions reduction plans for each.

 The first plan looks likely to come at a difficult time for the economy.
-Businesses have already contended with COVID-related lockdowns and uncertainty and may soon be challenged by staffing shortages in the wake of the Omicron outbreak.
+Businesses have already contended with Covid-related lockdowns and uncertainty and may soon be challenged by staffing shortages after the Omicron outbreak.

 It will be tricky to balance the need for significant action to reduce emissions while keeping business and the wider community on board.
 Expect a wide-ranging plan with sector-specific strategies for transport, energy, industry, agriculture, waste and forestry, but little detail on agriculture.